How to Cut a Hair Mineral Sample in 4 Easy Steps

 To take a horse sample, cut from the lower section of the mane.
 Take from a similar area for a canine or feline sample.
 Take sections from above and below the collar, avoiding any area that topical treatments have been applied.

-With animals, you must tell the laboratory the species of animal and notify John that this sample is for an animal.
-We can test dogs, cats and horses (equine) and perhaps others.
+With animals, you must tell the laboratory the species of animal and notify your practitioner that this sample is for an animal.
+You can test dogs, cats and horses (equine) and perhaps others.